The Dandelion – health, nutrition & tea

 • Caffeic & coumaric acid

-Flavonoids and potassium in dandelion tea have a draining action in the kidney and stimulate the production of urine and the drainage of excess fluids which is beneficial to the body.
+Flavonoids and potassium in dandelion tea have a draining action in the kidney and stimulate the production of urine and the drainage of excess fluids, which is good for the body.

-*Note – There are some medical conditions where drinking dandelion tea is not recommended, if you have any kind of medical condition make sure you check before consuming dandelions.
+*Note – There are some medical conditions where drinking dandelion tea is not recommended; if you have any medical condition, check before consuming dandelions.

 Dandelion Root tea

-The benefits that drinking Dandelion root tea bring are multiple, the most important active ingredient is taraxacin.
-This is the bitter compound that stimulates the gallbladder which in turn increases bile flow.
+There are multiple benefits to drinking Dandelion root tea, mainly due to the most crucial active ingredient is taraxacum.
+Taraxacum is the bitter compound that stimulates the gallbladder, which increases bile flow, helping to detoxify the liver.

-This secretory action is not limited to only bile, but also stimulates the secretions of all the glands of the human gastrointestinal system.
+This secretory action is not limited to only bile but also stimulates the secretions of all the glands of the human gastrointestinal system.
 These systems include your saliva, gastric, pancreatic & intestinal juices.
-Taraxacin also stimulates the muscles of the digestive system, slightly promoting the secondary laxative action.
+Taraxacin also stimulates the digestive system’s muscles, slightly promoting the secondary laxative action.

 Does Dandelion root tea contain caffeine?

-No, Dandelion coffee does not contain caffeine, it does contain an array of vitamins and minerals that do give a boost to your health.
+No, Dandelion coffee does not contain caffeine.
+It does contain an array of vitamins and minerals that boost your health.
 Whether or not you can physically feel this is yet to be researched by science.

 Dandelion Leaf tea